aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/2-inject-manually/index.en.md

           runAsUser: 101
 ```

-**Init container**: It configures the iptables to intercept any traffic from `app1` Service going to Amazon VPC Lattice services and redirect traffic to the AWS SigV4 Proxy.
+We also need an **Init container**: It configures the iptables to intercept any traffic from `app1` Service going to Amazon VPC Lattice services and redirect traffic to the AWS SigV4 Proxy.

 It uses `iptables` utility to route the traffic connecting to Amazon VPC Lattice CIDR `169.254.171.0/24` to `EGRESS_PROXY` chain, and redirect the traffic to local port 8080.
 To avoid infinite loops when the traffic is sent by the proxy container, it is identified by checking whether the UID is `101` to ensure that it won’t be redirect again.
 The YAML snippet will look like below.